 - Gauge the distance:

 If you have to hit the shuttle, you have to reach it first, which is where the arm and footwork play an important role.
 Gauge the distance and you will realize that you don’t have to put so much effort moving around in the court that you tire easily.
-Be agile on your feet and heals.
+Be agile on your feet and heels.
 It will help you conserve your energy and stamina.

 - Best shots: